bentice/bentice.github.io/Enron_Article.md

 **Degree Centrality** is the measurement of total nodes that the node is connected to vs total nodes in the network.

 In Enron's case those that communicate often with more people compared to the number of people in the Enron Network overall.
-Degree Centrality has previously shown to be 83% accurate in predicting organizational dominance pair using their titles to deduce the organizational hierarchy [(Agarwal, Omuya, Harnly, Rambow, 2012)](http://www.cs.columbia.edu/~apoorv/NewHomepage/Publications_files/aclShort2012.pdf).
+Degree Centrality has previously shown to be 83% accurate in predicting organizational dominance with the enron network using their titles to deduce the organizational hierarchy [(Agarwal, Omuya, Harnly, Rambow, 2012)](http://www.cs.columbia.edu/~apoorv/NewHomepage/Publications_files/aclShort2012.pdf).
 In degree centrality notes how many different nodes any given node is connected to based communications towards them.
 This is important as mass emails might not confer dominance but rather a communications role.
 We will look at in and out degree contrasted as well.

 ```python